linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 In this guide, we'll walk you through how to upgrade all three components incrementally without taking down any of your services.

+## Upgrade notice: stable-2.3.0

+`stable-2.3.0` introduces a new config map named `linkerd-config` to the `linkerd` namespace.
+During the first upgrade to `stable-2.3.0`, any flags previously provided to the `linkerd install` command must be added to the `linkerd upgrade` command.
+This ensures that all the cluster configurations are persisted in the new config map.
+For example, if your current cluster was installed with `linkerd install --proxy-auto-inject`, then the upgrade must be run as `linkerd upgrade --proxy-auto-inject`.

 ## Upgrade notice: stable-2.2.0

 There are two breaking changes in `stable-2.2.0`.
 One relates to